Hurricane Isbell: Florida

 Palm Beach County was the most affected area, accounting for more than half of the losses, and approximately $700,000 in damage.
 One indirect death occurred when a man suffered a heart attack in Lake Worth while installing storm shutters.
 At least three tornadoes were spawned in Palm Beach County.
-The strongest was an F2 that struck a trailer park in Briny Breezes, damaging numerous trailers and injuring 22 people.
-Shortly thereafter the same tornado or possibly a second one struck Boynton Beach, injuring three people and damaging several structures.
+The strongest was an F2 that struck a trailer park in Briny Breezes, damaging 25 trailers, 12 of which it razed, (Note: Another source listed 20.) along with power poles and trees.
+It injured 22 people.
+Shortly thereafter a second, weaker (F1) tornado—possibly the same one—struck Boynton Beach, injuring three people, unroofing four homes, and smashing windows, carports, and businesses.
 The event lasted roughly 20 minutes and the tornadoes moved along a path 10 mi long.
-Another tornado in Boca Raton caused a number of minor injuries.
-In West Palm Beach, a twister that crossed the intersection of State Roads 802 and 809 damaged adjacent properties and injured several people.
+Another tornado in Boca Raton caused a number of minor injuries, damaging screen enclosures, awnings, windows, and shrubs.
+In West Palm Beach, a twister (F1) that crossed the intersection of State Roads 802 and 809 damaged adjacent properties and injured several people.
+It felled trees, poles, and signs as well.
+A tornado reportedly hit Belle Glade, wrecking several trailers and downing trees on U.S. Route 441.
+Another tornado struck a microwave tower in Loxahatchee.
+Multiple tornadoes damaged various buildings in Lake Worth.
 Throughout Palm Beach County, 492 homes suffered damage, while 36 mobile homes were demolished and 60 others were inflicted major impact.
 Additionally, 33 farm buildings and 9 small businesses were severely damaged or destroyed.

-In Martin County, an F2 was spawned in Hobe Sound and affected the area near U.S. Route 1.
-About 39 homes and 13 mobile homes were damaged, while two farm buildings and two businesses also received impact.
-The fourth F2 tornado was spawned in Brevard County near Eau Gallie.
-It caused extensive damage and injured 17 people in the Orange Court trailer park.
+In Martin County, about 39 homes and 13 mobile homes were damaged, while two farm buildings and two businesses also received impact.
+An F2 was spawned in Hobe Sound and affected the area near U.S. Route 1, mangling a garage, half a citrus stand, and several dozen pines.
+It also unroofed three trailers, lofting debris 300 ft.
+Another tornado, officially unconfirmed, also caused a trailer collision in Stuart, piling up wreckage.
+The fourth F2 tornado was spawned in Brevard County near Eau Gallie, tracking 3 to 4 mi (4.8 to 6.4 km).
+It caused extensive damage, leveling over 12 trailers, while unroofing a church and three homes.
+17 people were slightly injured in the Orange Court trailer park.
 Collectively, 35 homes in Flagler and Volusia counties were damaged.